-Houseplants make great gifts because there is such a wide variety, some that are low-maintenance and easy-going for the new gardener, and some that require a little more attention for Mums that are well-versed in all things green-fingered.
+Houseplants make great Mothers Day gifts because there is such a wide variety available, with some that are low-maintenance and easy-going for the new gardener and some that require a little more attention for mums that are well-versed in all things green-fingered.

-So, have a look at my five favourite plants for Mother’s Day gifts:
+So, read on to discover my five favorite plants for perfect Mother’s Day gifts:

-They have even become something of a tradition for many people.
-They are different from the evergreen azaleas that we plant outside, as they are grown specifically as houseplants.
+Potted Rhododendron simsii (azaleas) make fabulous Mothers Day presents because they flower around the same time of year and have even become something of a tradition for many people.
+They differ from the evergreen azaleas that we plant outside, as they are grown specifically as houseplants.

 They come in a range of colours, from blushing pink to deep purple and even white, so don’t forget to get one in your Mum’s favourite shade.

-They are wonderful gifts for Mother’s Day, as they look very unusual and will bring a touch of the exotic to her house.
+They are wonderful gifts for Mother’s Day, as they have a spectacular appearance and will bring a touch of panache to any home.

 They have a bit of a reputation for being difficult to care for, but once you understand what makes them tick, it’s not too tricky.